 Main point: Make signing up for your email list quick and simple.
 A complicated sign-up process can cause readers to leave the process before it's complete.

 5. Time It Right

+The time and day of the week also play a role.
+Plenty of studies and best practices have been published regarding the best times to send emails.
 Within our client base, we've seen organizations like humane societies have a lot of success with weekend distribution.
-While others prefer the workday or late night.
+While others prefer the workday or late at night.

-In general, we recommend Tuesday-Thursday or weekends.
+In general, we recommend Tuesday-Thursday and weekends.
 Research shows that emails with the highest open rate are sent between 6am-noon and 6pm-midnight.
-There's also a peak in open rates right around lunchtime.

 To figure out the best time for your nonprofit, test it!
-Segment your list and send at various times of day and see what generates the highest open rate.
+Segment your list and send your emails at various times of day and see what generates the highest open rate.